Leon-Espitia/Airplane-Crashes_Data-Analysis/README.md

 Finally, by using a powerful visualization tool such as Power BI I have created an informative **Dashboard** where I will show my analytical skills developed through the course getting some insights from data.

 ## Topic: Air Plane Crashes
+The human race evolution brings many risks the aeronautical field is one of the most risky professions due to the fatidical results after any kind of accident.
+Throughtout this project I goning to analyse the data and extract relevant information about the amount of aircraft crashes during the last century aeronautical history and finally taking some conclusions based on their records.

 ## Work Flow